Sanofi-GSK reports success in virus vaccine, after setback | Health

 Sanofi-GSK reports success in virus vaccine, after setback

-Sanofi and GlaxoSmithKline's potential COVID-19 vaccine triggered strong immune responses in all adult age groups in preliminary trials, boosting optimism the shot may join the fight against the pandemic this year.
+Sanofi and GlaxoSmithKline's potential COVID-19 vaccine triggered strong immune responses in all adult age groups in preliminary trials after an earlier setback, boosting optimism the shot may join the fight against the pandemic this year.

+After two doses of the vaccine candidate, participants showed neutralizing antibodies in line with those found in people who had recovered from the disease, according to results of the Phase 2 trial released Monday.

 The results released Monday were from a Phase 2 trial involving 722 volunteers aged 18 to 95 who were recruited in the US and Honduras.